commercetools/commercetools-sync-java/docs/usage/CUSTOMER_SYNC.md

 ##Caveats
-Customer passwords are not being synced by the customer sync.
+Customer passwords are not being synced.